AlexMarinescu/pyGameMath/README.rst

 ======================================================

 | This is a math library written in python for 2D/3D game development
-  which is also compatible with pypy.
+  which is also compatible with pypy1.
 I made it while I was learning more about the math used in graphics development and for personal use in OpenGL related projects.
 | It’s still a work in progress.